-Here at LGAR it is our mission to ensure that our pets are being placed into homes that are prepared to take on all aspects and responsibilities of pet ownership; you must be willing and able to spend the time and money necessary to provide medical treatment, proper nourishment and care, and training for a pet.
-This application is the beginning of our process.
-Should you feel that you are ready to be rewarded with the companionship of a rescued pet please fill out this questionnaire and return it to LGAR.
+Here at LGAR it is our mission to ensure that our pets are placed into homes that are prepared to take on all aspects and responsibilities of pet ownership.
+You must be willing and able to spend the time and money necessary to provide medical treatment, proper nourishment and care, and training for a pet.
+This application is the beginning of our adoption process.
+Should you feel that you are ready to be rewarded with the companionship of a rescued pet, please complete this questionnaire and return it to LGAR.

 Please provide detailed information for ALL questions.
 Incomplete applications will not be processed.

-Please note: You must be 23 years of age to adopt.
+Please note: You must be 25 years of age to adopt.
 We reserve the right to refuse adoption to anyone.
 Please be advised that we will not approve adoptions to persons who mislead or fail to provide accurate information on this application.
-Incomplete applications will not be processed.

-Please note that the tax-deductible adoption donation must be paid BEFORE you pick-up your new pet.
+Please note that the tax-deductible adoption donation must be paid BEFORE we can reserve a pet for you.

 The tax-deductible adoption donation covers micro-chipping, medical expenses, boarding fees, training fees, and costs involved in taking care of a dog or a cat until his/her fur-ever home is found.
 We rescue lots of animals with severe medical conditions and/or ones who take a long time to get adopted.
 We will cover all the associated expenses while a pet is in our care, whether it is weeks, months, or sometimes years.

 Dogs 9+ years (under 35 lbs)